Roger Glover: Gear

 Glover performing live with Deep Purple in 2013.

 Roger Glover played Fender Precision, Fender Mustang and Rickenbacker 4001 basses during his early years with Deep Purple.
 In late 1970s, he used a Gibson Thunderbird.
 In the mid-1980s Roger used Peavey Foundation with a neck from Peavey Fury Bass.
 Since the mid-1990s, he has used Vigier Bass Guitars, SWR heads and cabinets, and Picato and Ernie Ball Inc. strings.

-Painting and photography

-On 22 October 2010 Roger Glover's artwork exhibition called Happy Silence opened at the K-8 e.V.
-Galerie in Cologne.
-Previously Glover has let many of his pictures be auctioned in other galleries for charitable purposes, but this was the first large-scale presentation of his work.